safing/portmaster/README.md

 - The Portmaster Core Service runs as a system service, the UI elements (App, Notifier) run in user context.
 - The main UI still uses electron as a wrapper :/ - but this will change in the future.
 You can also open the UI in the browser

+### Feature: Secure DNS

+- Portmaster intercepts "astray" DNS queries and reroutes them to itself for seamless integration.
+- DNS queries are resolved by the default or configured DoT/DoH resolvers.
+- Full support for split horizon and horizon validation to defend against rebinding attacks.

 ### Feature: Privacy Filter

 - Define allowed network scopes: Localhost, LAN, Internet, P2P, Inbound.
 - Easy rules based on Internet entities: Domain, IP, Country and more.
 - Filter Lists block common malware, ad, tracker domains etc.

+### Feature: Network History ($)

+- Record connections and their details in a local database and search all of it later
+- Auto-delete old history or delete on demand

-### Feature: Secure DNS
+### Feature: Bandwidth Visibility ($)

-- Portmaster intercepts "astray" DNS queries and reroutes them to itself for seamless integration.
-- DNS queries are resolved by the default or configured DoT/DoH resolvers.
-- Full support for split horizon and horizon validation to defend against rebinding attacks.
+- Monitor bandwidth usage per connection and app

-### Feature: Safing Privacy Network (SPN)
+### Feature: SPN - Safing Privacy Network ($)

 - A Privacy Network aimed at use cases "between" VPN and Tor.
 - Uses onion encryption over multiple hops just like Tor.